ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

   This is a read-only attribute, automatically assigned by the object constructor.

-* ``PortList``: The list of ports available in this switch.

-* ``TcamDelay``: Average time to perform a TCAM operation in pipeline.
-This value will be used to calculate the average pipeline delay based on the number of flow entries in the tables, as described in :ref:`switch-device`.

 * ``DatapathTimeout``: The interval time interval between timeout operations on pipeline.
 At each internal, the device checks if any flow in any table is timed out and update port status.